 In 2014, France and China commemorated the 50ᵗʰ anniversary of the establishment of diplomatic relations between the two countries.
-The French-Chinese relationship, which was termed a “full partnership” in the Joint Statement of 16 May 1997, was elevated to a “comprehensive strategic partnership” in 2004.
-The French-Chinese Partnership, which is confirmed at each high-level bilateral meeting, is based on the belief that a dialogue of confidence with China should further the country’s shift towards a more sustainable development model founded on the rule of law and that will help to foster peace and prosperity at international level.
+The French-Chinese relationship, which was termed a “full partnership” in the Joint Statement of 16 May 1997, rose to the level of a “comprehensive strategic partnership” in 2004.
+The French-Chinese Partnership, which is confirmed at each high-level bilateral meeting, is based on the belief that a dialogue of confidence with China is likely to further the country’s change towards a more sustainable development model founded on the rule of law and which will help foster peace and prosperity at international level.

 A cooperation plan adopted on the occasion of the Chinese President’s visit to France in March 2014 set the major operational guidelines for the French-Chinese partnership.
 The French-Chinese relationship is developing in three priority areas: strengthen political dialogue, work to rebalance economic relations in a spirit of reciprocity and encourage greater exchanges between civil societies, in particular between young people from the two countries.